ONLINE MANDATED EDUCATION

-Civics Academy, in partnership with the University of Georgia and local judicial systems, gives young offenders a second chance with new innovative programs focused on increasing awareness.
-Participants are exposed to a cognitive-behavioral curriculum taught within a civics context as understanding what it means to be connected within a community is the "mortar" that is missing.
-Civics Academy seeks to break the cycle of recidivism while assisting participants in developing positive coping skills, encouraging education completion/gainful employment and becoming productive assets within their communities.
+With support from the University of Georgia and local judicial systems, Civics Academy developed an approach that gives young offenders a second chance with new innovative programs focused on increasing awareness.
+Our signature cognitive-behavioral, civics-based curriculum - in English and Spanish - exposes participants to the "mortar" that is missing.
+Civics Academy seeks to break the recidivism cycle while assisting participants in developing positive coping skills, encouraging education completion/gainful employment, and becoming productive assets within their communities.

 The RAP program helps develop critical thinking skills, reduces impulsive activity while increasing responsible thinking and pro-social behavior.
 Covers anger management requirements.